ultralytics/ultralytics/CONTRIBUTING.md

 After submitting your pull request, the CLA bot will guide you through the signing process.
 To sign the CLA, simply add a comment in your PR stating:

 ```
-I have read the CLA Document and I sign the CLA.
+I have read the CLA Document and I sign the CLA
 ```

 ### Google-Style Docstrings